KolmogorovLab/Wakhan/README.md

 ###### Note: This repository is under extensive updates.
 Currently, only haplotagged BAM file phasing correction and coverage plots modules are working.

 This tool intends to generate haplotype-specific somatic copy number aberrations/profiling from long reads (Oxford Nanopore, PacBio) sequencing data.
-To achieve this accurately, first phase switch errors which occurs due to multiple artifacts related to lower coverage, LOH, etc., are fixed.
+To achieve this accurately, first phase switch errors which occurs due to multiple artifacts related to lower coverage, LOH, etc., are being fixed.
 Haplotype-specific coverage plots and phased heterozygous SNPs frequencies plots are also being generated.

 <img width="1373" alt="plots_example" src="examples/images/image.gif">